Sortals

 Unfortunately, his own favorite examples, “elm” borrowed from Putnam (1975) and “frog” are not terms for species.
 “Elm” is a genus and “frog” an order.
 In fact, a quick consultation with a good dictionary will reveal that most commonly used biological terms are expressions for some classification above the level of species.
 Since Wiggins is cautious about extending his account to genera, he may have very few substance sortals by his account.

-Yet another problem for species as the model of sortals is that most philosophers of biology now agree that species don’t have essences, though there is disagreement among them about the best way to characterize species (for details, see the entry on species).
-A rejection of species essentialism doesn’t necessarily carry a rejection of the essentialism Wiggins has advocated.
-His is individual essentialism, i.e., the view that an individual is essentially a member of the species it belongs to (Wiggins 2001, chap.
-4).
-Thus, a given whale, for example, is essentially a member of the species whales; this even in the case where there is no essential property such a species possesses.
+Another issue with using species as the model of sortals is that contemporary philosophers of biology generally agree that species don’t have essences, though there is disagreement among them about the best way to characterize species (for details, see the entry on species).
+However, Wiggins defends a different version of essentialism—namely, individual essentialism.
+This is the view that an individual is essentially a member of the species it belongs to (Wiggins 2001, chap.
+4), and it is logically independent of species essentialism.
+For example, a given whale, is essentially a member of the species whales, even if the species itself possesses no essential property.
+Therefore, rejecting species essentialism does not necessarily entail rejecting individual essentialism.
 Moreover, there are attempts by Wiggins to argue that species don’t have essences.
 He states, for example, that species is an:

 …insecure concept in plant-taxonomy, and threatened even in zoology by such phenomena as ring-species and the imperfect transitivity of the relation interbreeds in the wild with—the operational test of identity of species.
 (1967: 62)

-There is no incoherence here on Wiggins’ part because species essentialism is logically independent of individual essentialism.
+There is no incoherence here on Wiggins’ part because, as pointed out above, species essentialism is logically independent of individual essentialism.
 Nevertheless, Wiggins’ essentialism is, like species essentialism, also subject to criticism based on contemporary results from the philosophy of biology (Laporte 1997 and Okasha 2000).
 But see Ferner (2016) for a sympathetic discussion of Wiggins’ doctrines from the perspective of biology, and Devitt (2018) for a recent defense of individual essentialism, which considers the views and criticism in question.

 G divides its reference iff it is never the case that if a is G, a can be divided into two parts which are G